The Best Foodie Activities for Families this Summer.

-Arrive and enjoy a coffee & icecream and take a stroll around the scenic organic Rock Farm, meeting their free range pigs, dexter cattle and take in the views across the river to Slane Castle.
-After your stroll pick up some delicious lunch in the barn and enjoy on the picnic benches.
+Arrive and enjoy a coffee & ice-cream and take a tour around the scenic organic Rock Farm, meeting their free range pigs, dexter cattle and take in the views across the river to Slane Castle.
+After your tour pick up some delicious lunch in the barn and enjoy on the picnic benches.
 If you are a feeling adventurous you can book in to try some kayaking or rafting on the river Boyne or pop across the bridge for a stroll around the Slane Castle estate.

 Rock Farm also offer lots of glamping and self catering options if you want to make a night of it.

 Learn more about the market, watersports and accommodation at Rock Farm over HERE

 Spend an afternoon on Corderry Farm this summer and pick your own fruit!
 Situated in Knockbridge, Dundalk, Co Louth.
 You will be supplied with your own punnett for collecting yummy strawberries, raspberries and more!

 The Farm is open on Wednesday 2-5pm, Saturday 10-1pm and Sunday 2-5pm.
 Be sure to check their social media pages before you travel to make sure they haven't sold out or the if the fruit isn't ripe.

 The Farm also has a shop and coffee trailer.